gluster-deploy/packstack/docs/packstack.rst

     Password to use for the OpenStack File Share service (manila) to authenticate with the Identity service.

 **CONFIG_MANILA_BACKEND**
-    Backend for the OpenStack File Share service (manila); valid options are: generic or netapp. ['generic', 'netapp']
+    Backend for the OpenStack File Share service (manila); valid options are: generic, netapp, glusternative, or glusternfs. ['generic', 'netapp', 'glusternative', 'glusternfs']

 Manila NetApp configuration
 ---------------------------